Middle Kingdom of Egypt: Statuary

 In the first half of the Twelfth Dynasty, proportions of the human figure returned to the traditional Memphite style of the Fifth and early Sixth Dynasties.
 Male figures had broad shoulders, a low small of the back, and thick muscular limbs.
 Females had slender figures, a higher small of the back and no musculature.
 In this period, sketches for the production of statues and reliefs were laid out on a squared grid, a new guide system.
 Since this system contained a greater number of lines, it allowed more body parts to be marked.
 Standing figures were composed of eighteen squares from the feet to the hairline.
 Seated figures were made of fourteen squares between their feet and hairline, accounting for the horizontal thigh and knee.
-The black granite seated statue of king Amenemhat III to the right, above is a perfect example of male proportions and the squared grid system at this period.
+The black granite seated statue of the king Amenemhat III to the right, above is a perfect example of male proportions and the squared grid system of this period.
 Most royal statues, such as this one, would serve as representations of the king's power.

 The quality of Egyptian statuary reached its peak in the Middle Kingdom.
 Royal statues combined both elegance and strength in a manner that was seldom seen after this period.
 A popular form of statuary during this time was that of the sphinx.
 During this period, sphinxes appeared in pairs, and were recumbent, with human faces, and a lion's mane and ears.
 An example would be the diorite sphinx of Senusret III.